africa-covid-19-response-toolkit/donation-site/README.md

 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-### Running both API and React client together

-1. Go to `/donation-site`
-2. Run `yarn`
-3. Run `yarn start` and your default browser should now open with the front-end being served from `http://localhost:3001/` and the API will be served from `http://localhost:3000/`.

-## OR run manually

 ### Running the API server

 1. Go to `/server/aws`
 2. Run `yarn`
-3. Run `yarn server` and the API will be served from `http://localhost:3000/`.
+3. Run `yarn start` and the API will be served from `http://localhost:3000/`.

 ### Running the React client